zenitsuy/zenitsuy/README.md

 ## Hi there 👋
+Im Zenitsuy, I write random Shell Programs and some other Stuff I primarily write in C but I am currently leaning rust.

 <!--
 **zenitsuy/zenitsuy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.